-Mr. LAI Yi-Chun (also known as Robert LAI), aged 55, was appointed as the executive Director on 1 November 2018 and the chairman of the Board (the "Chairman") and the chief executive officer of the Company (the "CEO") on 8 July 2022.
+Mr. LAI Yi-Chun (also known as Robert LAI), aged 56, was appointed as the executive Director on 1 November 2018 and the chairman of the Board (the "Chairman") and the chief executive officer of the Company (the "CEO") on 8 July 2022.
 Mr. LAI graduated from Feng Chia University in the Republic of China in 1990 with a Bachelor's Degree of Science in Land Management.
 Mr. LAI obtained his Master's Degree in Business Administration from the USC Marshall School of Business in the USA in 1993.
 Mr. LAI has over 25 years of experience in financial analysis, fund management and project management especially in real estate.
-Mr. LAI is currently a deputy director and director of the international investment department of Reignwood Investment (China) Ltd., a wholly-owned subsidiary of Reignwood International, responsible for pre-project management, financial analysis and modeling and supervising investment projects and implementing investment strategies since October 2010.
+Mr. LAI is currently a deputy director and director of the international investment department of Reignwood Investment (China) Ltd., a wholly-owned subsidiary of Reignwood International which is the controlling shareholder of the Company with interest in approximately 65.76% of the total issued share capital of the Company; and responsible for pre-project management, financial analysis and modeling and supervising investment projects and implementing investment strategies since October 2010.
 Mr. LAI is also a director of several subsidiaries of the Company.